Cao Zhang: As a general

 Cao Zhang then hurried west to take part in the Hanzhong Campaign against Liu Bei.
 Upon reaching Chang'an, however, he found out that the war had already been lost.
 Cao Cao then promoted his son to General of the Elite Cavalry (越騎將軍) and left him to defend Chang'an against probable advances of Liu Bei.

-According to unofficial supplementary records works by Wang Jia from eastern Jin dynasty, Cao Zhang once said that he had personally tamed a White elephant from Nanyue, which was sent through king Sun Quan of eastern Wu.
+According to unofficial supplementary records works by Wang Jia from the Eastern Jin dynasty, Cao Zhang once said that he had personally tamed a White elephant from Nanyue, which was sent through king Sun Quan of Eastern Wu.
 The act caused the audience to be amazed.

 Death

 Shortly after returning to Luoyang in 220, Cao Cao fell ill.
-He died as Cao Zhang was en route to see him.
+He died in March, as Cao Zhang was en route to see him.
 His successor Cao Pi then sent all his brothers, including Cao Zhang, back to their individual fiefdoms, for fear that they might contest his position.
 In 222, Cao Zhang was enfeoffed as the Prince of Rencheng (任城王).
 In the following year, Cao Zhang died due to sickness while attending court at the capital, most likely poisoned to prevent any contenders to the stolen throne.
 He received the posthumous title "Prince Wei" (威王), literally meaning awe-inspiring prince.

-Theory of death
+Legends

-There are legends surrounding the death of Cao Zhang.
+There are ahistorical legends surrounding the death of Cao Zhang.
 The most famous of these legends is that Cao Zhang was poisoned by Cao Pi.
-After Cao Cao died, Cao Pi summoned Cao Zhang to the palace to meet him.
+The collection of anecdotes Shishuo Xinyu states that after Cao Cao died, Cao Pi summoned Cao Zhang to the palace to meet him.
 During a casual conversation, Cao Zhang asked his brother if he could see his imperial seal.
 This got Cao Pi worried that his brother wanted to usurp his throne so Cao Pi decided to kill him.
 Cao Pi knew that Cao Zhang was their mother's favourite son, so in order to get away with it, he had to make Cao Zhang's death seem natural.
 A few weeks later, Cao Pi invited his brother to a game of weiqi during their mother's birthday.
 The match was very close in the middle game when Cao Pi's servants brought some prunes, some that were poisoned.
 Cao Pi made sure he ate the unmarked ones that were not poisonous and make sure his brother ate the other ones.
 When Cao Zhang realised that he had been poisoned, he screamed for help.
 Empress Bian got to the scene on her bare feet and tried to search for water to flush down the poison that was now in Cao Zhang's body.
 But unfortunately for Cao Zhang, the crafty Cao Pi had secretly placed all the containers away beforehand and so Empress Bian failed to get the water; Cao Zhang then died at the hands of his own brother.
+Professor Ye Jiaying pointed out several loopholes in the story.